-Red Pocket Mobile is one of the most flexible low-cost cell phone service providers in 2022, but is it right for you?
+Red Pocket Mobile is one of the most flexible low-cost cell phone service providers, but is it right for you?

 With the service, you can keep your phone, your number and even your network.